Social Networks: Statistical Approaches

 The course begins with models for the local structure of dyads and triads, and next moves to models based on the assumption of dyadic independence.
 We will then consider models that permit structured forms of dependence between dyads.

 Topics include statistical models for local structure (dyads and triads) and graph-level indices, biased net models for complete networks and for aggregated tie count data, exponential random graph models, and stochastic actor-oriented models.
-Each morning and afternoon will be divided into a presentation of methods and a lab using those methods.
-This workshop assumes that participants have already taken a first course in network analysis, or have acquired equivalent knowledge through self study.
+Each day will be divided into a presentation of methods and a lab using those methods.
+This workshop assumes that you have already taken a first course in network analysis, or have acquired equivalent knowledge through self study.

 All software uses the R environment as implemented in RStudio or directly in the standard console interface.
 Analysis relies on functions and packages developed for that environment including custom functions developed by the instructor and the packages: network, sna, statnet, and RSiena.